InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Introduction

 \section{Introduction}

-The ability to generate and interact with dynamic, 4D scenes is a foundational goal in computer vision, with transformative potential for industries ranging from AR/VR and gaming to filmmaking and digital twins.
-Video Diffusion Models (VDMs) \cite{ho2022video, blattmann2023stable, videoworldsimulators2024, kong2024hunyuanvideo, wan2025wanopenadvancedlargescale} have emerged as a state-of-the-art solution for generating diverse and photorealistic video content.
-However, their control mechanism is typically limited to coarse inputs, such as text descriptions or a first frame conditioning image.
-This fundamental limitation prevents their direct application to 4D synthesis, which demands precise control over camera trajectories and temporal evolution.
+Generating controllable novel view videos is a long-standing goal in computer vision, with applications in AR/VR, filmmaking, and digital twins.
+Recent Video Diffusion Models (VDMs) \cite{ho2022video, blattmann2023stable, videoworldsimulators2024, kong2024hunyuanvideo, wan2025wanopenadvancedlargescale} have achieved remarkable progress in generating photorealistic and diverse videos.
+However, their control mechanism is typically limited to coarse inputs such as text descriptions or a conditioning first frame, offering minimal control over camera motion or scene geometry.
+This limitation prevents their direct application to novel view synthesis, which requires consistent rendering under user-specified camera trajectories.